This Tex-Mex dish of seasoned roasted vegetables served with tortillas is full of flavor and easy to make with homemade fajita seasoning mix.

-While most supermarkets sell fajita seasoning in packets, it’s really easy to make it yourself.
+While most supermarkets sell fajita seasoning in packets, it's really easy to make it yourself with a handful of herbs and spices, plus salt and pepper.
+And you probably already have most of these in your pantry:

 - chili powder